 Or can prospective buyers fully understand the value proposition, have all of their questions answered... and yet still not buy?

 It is important for you, the sales manager or business owner, to know that the presentation just one part of selling and that most of the "selling" often takes place after the presentation.

-You will learn the answers to that question later this series of free trainings, but for now... it is very important for you to get agreement from your Lower Third producers that selling is persuading, not just educating.
+You will learn the answers to that question later this series of free trainings, but for now... it is very important for you to get agreement from your Lower Half producers that selling is persuading, not just educating.
 That their job is to do more than just give a presentation and answer questions!

 By asking questions, rather than making statements.
 (For more information, see the free "Simple Tool..." training at the top of the Home Page.)